Skeena (provincial electoral district)

 Skeena is a provincial electoral district for the Legislative Assembly of British Columbia, Canada.
 It first appeared in the provincial election of 1924.
-It should not be confused with the former federal electoral district of Skeena, which encompassed a larger area.

 Demographics

 Geography

 As of the 2020 provincial election, Skeena comprises the southern portion of the Regional District of Kitimat-Stikine, with the exception of the southern tip of the region which is part of the North Coast electoral district.
 It is located in western British Columbia, with the northwest bordering Alaska, United States.
 Communities in the electoral district consist of Terrace and Kitimat.

-History

-This electoral district has elected the following Members of Legislative Assembly:

-Member of Legislative Assembly
+Members of the Legislative Assembly

-Its MLA is Ellis Ross, the former Chief Councillor for the Haisla Nation.
-He was first elected in 2017.
-He represents the British Columbia Liberal Party.
-He briefly served as Minister of Natural Gas Development and Minister Responsible for Housing in the Government of Christy Clark.
+Its MLA is Claire Rattée, a former Kitimat city counsellor.
+She was first elected in 2024.
+She represents the Conservative Party of British Columbia.

+This electoral district has elected the following members of the Legislative Assembly: